aaaahoang123/react-hook-guard/README.md

                 component: lazy(() => import('./features/auth/login')),
                 data: {title: 'Login'}
             },
-            {path: '', redirectTo: 'login'} // redirect relative with the parent path, you can use `absoluteRedirectTo` property instead for absolute path
+            // redirect relative with the parent path, you can use `absoluteRedirectTo` property instead for absolute path {path: '', redirectTo: 'login', exact: true}
         ]
     },
     {